 Found 60 - 70 results of 112 programs matching keyword "designation sts-109 hubble space telescope service mission simulation"

+Learn more about the new mission to Mars!
+The Mars Phoenix Lander touched down on the Red Planet on Sunday, May 25, 2008, and began collecting data.
+Phoenix is designed to study the history of water and search for complex organic molecules in the Martian arctic's ice-rich soil.
+Join Exploratorium Senior Scientist Paul Doherty as he walks us through the mission and shows us the first pictures that the Phoenix Lander sends back!
+This machinima, a movie made entirely within Second Life (a 3-D virtual world), shows a simulation of the impact of a meteor on the surface of Mars.
+Scientist working on the South Pole Telescope explain data collection, focusing on the telescope's receiver, a precise instrument with a thousand "eyes" pointed to the distant universe.
+An introduction to making a simple rocket and a rocket launcher, including a demonstration of how the finished model will fly.
 A step-by-step demonstration of how to make a simple rocket, including a discussion of materials needed and where to get them.
 A step-by-step demonstration of how to make a launcher to send your rocket sky-high, including a discussion of materials needed and where to get them.
 The science behind the rocket and rocket launcher in the Bottle Blast Off activity, with troubleshooting tips for how to fine-tune the nose and fins of the rocket for better flight.
 Also includes tips on how to take the activity further by making a simple inclinometer to measure how far your rocket flies.